neondatabase/neon/docs/rfcs/028-pageserver-migration.md

 ### Executing migrations

-Migrations will be implemented as go functions, within the existing `Operation` framework in the control plane.
+Migrations will be implemented as Go functions, within the existing `Operation` framework in the control plane.
 These operations are persistent, such that they will always keep trying until completion: this property is important to avoid